 Revenue recognition.
 The Company's retail operations segment recognizes revenue upon the sale of merchandise to its customers, net of anticipated returns of merchandise.
 The provision for sales returns is based on historical evidence of our return rate.
-We recorded an allowance for sales returns of \$5.0 million and \$5.7 million as of January 31, 2015 and February 1, 2014, respectively.
-Adjustments to earnings resulting from revisions to estimates on our sales return provision were not material for fiscal years 2014, 2013 and 2012.
+We recorded an allowance for sales returns of \$4.9 million and \$5.0 million as of January 30, 2016 and January 31, 2015, respectively.
+Adjustments to earnings resulting from revisions to estimates on our sales return provision were not material for fiscal years 2015, 2014 or 2013.

 The Company's share of income earned under the Wells Fargo Alliance and former Synchrony Alliance involving the Dillard's branded private label credit cards is included as a component of service charges and other income.
-The Company received income of approximately \$112 million, \$113 million and \$107 million from the alliances in fiscal 2014, 2013 and 2012, respectively.
+The Company received income of approximately \$105 million, \$112 million and \$113 million from the alliances in fiscal 2015, 2014 and 2013, respectively.
 The Company participates in the marketing of the private label credit cards and accepts payments on the private label credit cards in its stores as a convenience to customers who prefer to pay in person rather than by paying online or mailing their payments to Wells Fargo.